Local-global principles for norm one tori over semi-global fields

 Then $z \in T_{L/F}(F)$ and $\overline{z} = 1.$ Thus, by (\ref{1modulo_maximal_ideal}), $z \in RT_{L/F}(F).$ Therefore $y \in RT_{L/F}(F) < \rho_n>$ and hence $x \in RT_{L/F}(F) < \rho_n>.$ \end{proof}

-\begin{defin} A local field $K$ is called a $1$-{\it local} field.
-For $m \geq 1$, a complete discretely valued field $K$ with $m$-local residue field $k$ is called a $m+1$-{\it local} field.
+\begin{defin} A complete discretely valued field $K$ with finite residue field is called a $1$-{\it local} field.
+For $m \geq 1$, a complete discretely valued field $K$ with $m$-local residue field $k$ is called a $(m+1)$-{\it local} field.
 If $K$ is a 1-local field, the residue field of $K$ is called the {\it first residue} field of $K$.
-If $K$ is a $m+1$-local field with residue field $k$, then the first residue field of $k$ is called the {\it first residue field} of $K$. \end{defin}
+If $K$ is a $(m+1)$-local field with residue field $k$, then the first residue field of $k$ is called the {\it first residue field} of $K$. \end{defin}